cse-sim/cse/doc/src/docs/input-structure.md

 Duplicate names result in error messages.
 Object names must be distinct between objects of the same class which are subobjects of the same object.
 For example, all ZONE names must be distinct, since all ZONEs are subobjects of Top.
 It is permissible to have SURFACEs with the same name in different ZONEs -- but it is a good idea to keep all of your object names distinct to minimize the chance of an accidental mismatch or a confusing message regarding some other error.

 For some classes, such as ZONE, a name is required for each object.
 This is because several other statements refer to specific ZONEs, and because a name is needed to identify ZONEs in reports.
 For other classes, the name is optional.
-The specific statement descriptions in the [Input Data][input-data] Section 5 say which names are required.
+The specific statement descriptions in the [Input Data](#input-data) Section 5 say which names are required.
 We suggest always using object names even where not required; one reason is because they allow CSE to issue clearer error messages.

-The following _reserved words will not work as object names unless enclosed in quotes_:
+The following *reserved words will not work as object names unless enclosed in quotes*:

-_(this list needs to be assembled and typed in)_
+*(this list needs to be assembled and typed in)*

 #### ALTER